hlissnake/thl-ui-components/ToolbarOverflow/index.md

 ## Getting Started

 The ToolbarOverflow component works by detecting how many of the children are completely showing and moving the rest to a rebass Dropdown.
+Note this uses the flexbox css methods.

 ([Live Demo]({{ '/storybook/?selectedKind=ToolbarOverflow&selectedStory=default' | prepend: site.baseurl }}))